AnkRaw/Traffic-Sign-Classification/README.md

 ### Addressing Class Imbalance through Data Augmentation

 Class imbalance, as observed in the initial class count analysis, can significantly impact the performance of machine learning models, leading to *biased predictions* and *reduced accuracy*, especially for minority classes.
-To mitigate this issue, data augmentation technique is used.
+To mitigate this issue, a data augmentation technique is used.

 ---